 Happiness is only real when shared

-…found written by [AMAZON_AFF item="intowild" text="Christoper McCandless"] are thought to be the last words he wrote before he died.
+…found written by "Custom Content By Country" Plugin Not Installed. are thought to be the last words he wrote before he died.

 I’ve thought about this insight for a long time, and read many differing views on it.
 But I’m still not satisfied with the interpretations I’ve read.